NovaKyle91/Challenge-14_Belly-Button-App_KNovak/README.md

 Hello,

 Thank you for taking the time to review my Belly Button App for Module 14.
+For best results please download/save/copy the files/code over to visual studio code for running the app.

 The data from the samples.json file is located within starter_code 10 and startercode folders.